 Image: Herbaceous peony division

-A bud that grows from the axil of a leaf.
+A vegetative bud found in the axil of a leaf.
 An axil is the place in which the leaf is joined to the stem.
 These are sometimes referred to as secondary buds.
 Associated with woody (tree) peonies and Itoh group peonies.

 The suspension of normal growth function by peony plants and seeds.
 This is often referred to as a resting state, but chemical changes are occuring in peonies during this period which are important to their growth.